COVID-19 and its toll on mental health

 Supporting frontline responders

-According to Kenny, “Many of our doctors, nurses and other healthcare personnel will be directly involved in the diagnosis, treatment and care of people with COVID-19, which places an extraordinary burden on them both physically and mentally.
+Kenny says that, “Many of our doctors, nurses and other healthcare personnel will be directly involved in the diagnosis, treatment and care of people with COVID-19, which places an extraordinary burden on them both physically and mentally.
 It is vital that they remain focused by taking care of their own health in order to continue to respond to the outbreak.

 “Take regular breaks, eat right, practice deep breathing and relaxation techniques, get enough sleep and work in teams to help ease the burden.
 Also ensure that childcare, household and pet care responsibilities are in hand while you’re on duty and communicate with loved ones, even if it’s just once during a shift.”